MCP for Facebook in ChatGPT and Claude with Kondado

 Frequently asked questions

 Can ChatGPT read my Facebook page data?
 Yes, when your page is replicated by Kondado into Via Kondado.
-ChatGPT does not talk to the Facebook API: it reads your posts, reach and reactions already prepared in Via Kondado, read-only, through the Kondado MCP.
+ChatGPT does not talk to the Facebook API: it reads your posts, reactions and comments already prepared in Via Kondado, read-only, through the Kondado MCP.

 Can I use Claude with Facebook data?
 Yes.
-Claude connects to the Kondado MCP the same way ChatGPT does and answers in plain language about post performance, organic reach and follower growth, from the data Kondado replicates out of your page.
+Claude connects to the Kondado MCP the same way ChatGPT does and answers in plain language about post performance, engagement and follower growth, from the data Kondado replicates out of your page.

 Do I need to know how to code to connect Facebook to ChatGPT?
 No. You turn on the Facebook data source in Kondado and authorize ChatGPT or Claude to query your Via Kondado.
 None of the steps asks for code.